Which broadband providers offer a static IP address?

 What are the disadvantages of a static IP address?

-There are a few disadvantages to using a static IP address, although for most us the reason not to bother is simply that we won't see any benefit.
+There are a few disadvantages to using a static IP address, although for most of us the reason not to bother is simply that we won't see any benefit.

 • More hackable – If a static IP makes it easier for websites and other devices to see exactly where you are on the internet, it's going to make it easier for hackers, too